CPU multiplier

+In computing, a clock multiplier (also known as a CPU multiplier or bus/core ratio) determines how many times faster the processor’s internal clock runs compared to its external base clock.
+It directly influences the CPU’s operating frequency, calculated as: CPU Speed = Base Clock × Multiplier.
+For example, a processor with a 100 MHz base clock and a 36× multiplier runs at 3.6 GHz internally.
+Modern processors from AMD and Intel dynamically adjust this multiplier to manage performance, power consumption, and heat through technologies such as Turbo Boost and Precision Boost.

-In computing, the clock multiplier (or CPU multiplier or bus/core ratio) sets the ratio of an internal CPU clock rate to the externally supplied clock.
-A CPU with a 10x multiplier will thus see 10 internal cycles (produced by PLL-based frequency multiplier circuitry) for every external clock cycle.
+This may be implemented with phase-locked loop (PLL) frequency multiplier circuitry.
+A CPU with a 10x multiplier will thus see 10 internal cycles for every external clock cycle.
 For example, a system with an external clock of 100 MHz and a 36x clock multiplier will have an internal CPU clock of 3.6 GHz.
 The external address and data buses of the CPU (often collectively termed front side bus (FSB) in PC contexts) also use the external clock as a fundamental timing base; however, they could also employ a (small) multiple of this base frequency (typically two or four) to transfer data faster.

 The internal frequency of microprocessors is usually based on FSB frequency.
 To calculate internal frequency the CPU multiplies bus frequency by a number called the clock multiplier.
 For calculation, the CPU uses actual bus frequency, and not effective bus frequency.
 To determine the actual bus frequency for processors that use dual-data rate (DDR) buses (AMD Athlon and Duron) and quad-data rate buses (all Intel microprocessors starting from Pentium 4) the effective bus speed should be divided by 2 for AMD or 4 for Intel.